 Slipper orchids

 Sections of slipper orchids that could be identified correctly included Brachypetalum (75-95% in the second test run), Coryopedilum (67-100% in the second test run), Parvisepalum (73-85% in the second test run) and primary hybrids of species of Parvisepalum and Brachypetalum (75-100% in the second test run).
 The only section that was less easy to identify was Barbata (24-41% in the second test run).
-The section Barbata hase more characteristics in common with the section Paphiopedilum than the other sections, which might explain why pictures of the section Barbata were often classified as Paphiopedilum.
+The section Barbata has more characteristics in common with the section Paphiopedilum than the other sections, which might explain why pictures of the section Barbata were often classified as Paphiopedilum.

 Training networks